khoirmuhammad/Auth-CookieBasedWithRole/README.md

 };
 ```

 Why?
 Users are not authorization (even if they're authenticated) will not allowed to access resource that doesn't set to them.
 By default ASP Net core will redirect to "Account/AccessDenied" path.
 In case we don't provide the controller and action method, then API will recognized as HTTP 404.
-It will confusing us, why it's 404, it should be 403 (Method Not Allowed)
+It will confusing us, why it's 404, it should be 403 (Forbidden)